 Discover our tasty Emilia-Romagna food experiences.

-Italian Small Plates and Side Dishes (Contorni)
+Italian Snacks, Small Plates And Side Dishes (Contorni)

 When non-Italians think about Italian food, they often think of big plates of food that double as a meal.
 However, that’s not how people actually eat in Italy.
 At least not all the time.